codemann8/alttpr_codetracker_codemann8/README.md

 - Entrance rando, various bugs in the logic have been fixed and the logic has been updated to fit v31 scenarios
 - Door rando, an Attic icon has been added for when you bomb the Attic floor in cross dungeon door rando, this is auto-tracked
 - An Aga2 icon has been added for when Aga2 is defeated, this is toggled by right-clicking the Aga icon, autotracking this is disabled as it can spoil Fast Ganon in Mystery seeds
+- The current dungeon is auto-pinned when player enters a dungeon, feature is disabled by default
 - Advanced development feature, in Beta and disabled by default, output file when certain items are obtained
 - Advanced development feature, in Beta and disabled by default, output file when you enter dungeons or overworld